gvwilson/thirdbit/src/fiction/iffy/index.md

 "I dunno," Iffy said.
 Drones had microphones as well as cameras, and the last thing she wanted was some stray word of hers catching the wrong kind of attention.
 "'Scuse me."
 She ducked under a tarnished video carpet hanging from a clothesline and pushed her way into the crowd on the other side.

 And froze in disbelief.
-And ducked back behind the video carpet and squeezed her eyes shut.
+And ducked back behind the video carpet.
 She could *not* have seen what she thought she just saw.

-She shook her head and peeked around the carpet's edge.
+She peeked around the carpet's edge.
+There,

-There, just a couple of meters away, stood Aunt Naggie and a trim Asian man with a neat little beard wearing a time-worn jacket in the brown and green of the old Ecological Corps with the shoulder patches torn off.
+just a couple of meters away,
+Aunt Naggie stood close to a round-featured man with a neat little beard wearing a time-worn jacket in the brown and green of the old Ecological Corps.
 Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were looking at each other she was pretty sure they weren't discussing topsoil formation.

 The stranger handed Aunt Naggie something.
-As he leaned forward to kiss her cheek again, the space above their heads flickered.
+As he leaned forward to kiss her cheek, the space above their heads flickered.
 It was another video carpet,
 Iffy realized,
 strung between four posts to conceal them from any cameras overhead.

 Iffy's stomach flip-flopped
-the way it did when she read played the steamier passages in Aunt Naggie's romance sims.
+the way it did when she read the steamier passages in Aunt Naggie's romance sims.
 The stranger stepped back,
 a bland smile replacing the genuine warmth of a moment before.